Why Did My Car Insurance Company Raise My Rates?

 You Made a Major Life Change

 Major life events can have a significant effect on car insurance prices.
 Getting married, for example, can cause car insurance prices can drop.
 Getting older can lower car insurance prices when you’re 20 or 30.
-But starting in your 60s and 70s, each birthday can cause car insurance prices to rise.
+But starting in your late 60s and 70s, each birthday can cause car insurance prices to rise.

 Conclusion: Compare Car Insurance Quotes After your Company Raises Rates